henkmeulekamp/henkmeulekamp.github.io/_posts/2015-10-03-Weekend-Read-AWS-Well-Architected-Framework.md

 > and maintain servers to carry out traditional compute activities."

 **Databases:**
-> "treat the database as code to allow it to evolve over time rather than
+> "Treat the database as code to allow it to evolve over time rather than
 > be a one-time fixed decision.
 Use test data to identify which database
 > solution matches each workload best"